Welcome to my weird and wonderful life!

 Climbed sea stacks and the Sturrall Ridge.

 Rally and super car driving.

-In July 2018, I aim to become the first woman to climb FOUR Irish mountain peaks (on crutches) in less than 24 hours.
+In July 2018, I aim to become the first person to climb FOUR Irish mountain peaks (on crutches) in less than 24 hours.
 I will be accompanied by climbing legend Iain Miller of Unique Ascent and this will be my first large fundraiser.

 The mountains we will be climbing are Carrauntoohil in Co.
 Kerry.
 Croagh Patrick in Co.
 Mayo.
 Slieve Donard in Co.
 Down then finishing off with Mount Errigal in the Hills of Donegal.